See Lomo Action Sampler

 Same as the Selby Revolver

-Similar to the Fuji Golf, but this camera takes 9 images and has 9 lenses.
+Similar to the Fuji Golf, but this camera takes 9 images and has 9 lenses -- three lenses in three rows on 35mm film.
 In addition, unlike the Golf, the images are not taken in sequence.
-It takes them at the same time.
-The images are 7.5x11mm so if you have 4x6 inch print made, each image will be one-inch prints.
-Great for a wallet I guess.
+It takes them all at the same time.
+The images are 7.5x11mm so if you have a 8x10 inch print made, each image will be about two-inch prints.
+Great for a wallet, I guess.
 The lenses are 24mm f11 optics, so a slight tele-photo effect is achieved.
+Built in flash even!!!
+Probably uses one or two AA batteries.